Skip to main content

 Do not smoke or vape

-Smoking or vaping of any kind is forbidden in day-use areas and only allowed in designated areas on some campgrounds.
+Smoking or vaping of any kind is prohibited in all areas of parks except registered frontcountry campsites in some campgrounds.
 Because of the growing wildfire risk, these rules are strictly enforced.

 Be careful with campfires

 Campfires are only allowed in designated fire pits.
 With the growing wildfire risk, temporary campfire bans are becoming more common.
-Always, check your park’s webpage before your visit to see if a campfire ban is in effect.
+Always check the park’s webpage before your visit, to see if a campfire ban is in effect.

 If you see a wildfire, report it immediately by calling 1-800-663-5555 (or *5555 on a mobile phone).